hrtune/ostep-notes/homework/38/README.md

   read  [disk 1, offset 2]
 ```

-Because we like to have fun, you can also do this problem in reverse, with the
+Because we like to have fun, you can also do this problem **in reverse**, with the
-"-r" flag.
+"**-r**" flag.
 Running the simulator this way shows you the low-level disk reads
 and writes, and asks you to reverse engineer which logical request must have
 been given to the RAID: